OctopusDeploy/docs/docs/octopus-rest-api/octopus.client.md

 $path = Join-Path (Get-Item ((Get-Package Octopus.Client).source)).Directory.FullName "lib/net45/Octopus.Client.dll"
 Add-Type -Path $path
 ```
-_This is a bit harder than it should be, but [there are plans](https://github.com/PowerShell/PowerShell/issues/6724) to make it simpler._

 To use from C#, first install the package via the NuGet Package Manager: